f-elix/vue-xstate-plugin/README.md

 });
 ```

-The plugin takes in an `options` object with a `machines` array, so you can integrate multiple machines in your app if needed.
+The plugin takes in an array of objects, each containing a `config` property representing your XState machine and options that you can configure.
+You can integrate as many machines as you need.

 In main.js :